awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints-s3.md

 }
 ```

-**Example Example: Enabling Access to the Amazon Linux AMI Repositories**
+**Example Example: Enabling access to the Amazon Linux AMI repositories**
 The Amazon Linux AMI repositories are Amazon S3 buckets in each Region\.
 If you want instances in your VPC to access the repositories through an endpoint, create an endpoint policy that enables access to these buckets\.
 The following policy allows access to the Amazon Linux repositories\.